-- our inability to recruit, train and retain adequate numbers of effective sales and marketing personnel; - the inability of sales personnel to obtain access to physicians or persuade adequate numbers of physicians to prescribe any future drugs; - the lack of complementary drugs to be offered by sales personnel, which may put us at a competitive disadvantage relative to companies with more extensive drug lines; - · unforeseen costs and expenses associated with creating an independent sales, marketing and distribution organization; and - · inability to obtain sufficient coverage and reimbursement from third-party payors and governmental agencies.
+- our inability to recruit, train and retain adequate numbers of effective sales and marketing personnel; - the inability of sales personnel to obtain access to physicians or persuade adequate numbers of physicians to prescribe current or future drugs; - the lack of complementary drugs to be offered by sales personnel, which may put us at a competitive disadvantage relative to companies with more extensive drug lines; - unforeseen costs and expenses associated with creating an independent sales, marketing and distribution organization; - our inability to obtain sufficient coverage and reimbursement from third-party payors and governmental agencies; and - · existing or new competitors taking share from XPOVIO or preventing XPOVIO from gaining share in its approved indications.

 Entering into arrangements with third parties to perform sales and marketing services may result in lower revenues from the sale of drug or the profitability of these revenues to us than if we were to market and sell any drugs that we develop ourselves.
 In addition, we may not be successful in maintaining current arrangements or entering into additional arrangements with third parties to sell, market and distribute XPOVIO or any of our drug candidates or may be unable to do so on terms that are favorable to us.
 We likely will have little control over such third parties, and any of them may fail to devote the necessary resources and attention to sell and market our drugs effectively.
-Furthermore, we may be unable to enter into an arrangement with a third party if the current restrictions relating to COVID-19 continue to restrict travel, limit the ability of us or potential partners to negotiate and consummate a transaction in a timely manner, or if COVID-19 causes a prolonged economic downturn.
-The extent to which COVID-19 impacts our search for a partner will depend on future developments, which are highly uncertain and cannot be predicted, including new information which may emerge concerning the severity of COVID-19 and the actions to contain COVID-19 or treat its impact, among others.
-If the disruptions posed by COVID-19 or other matters of global concern continue for an extensive period of time, our ability to consummate an arrangement may be materially adversely affected.
+Furthermore, we may be unable to enter into an arrangement with a third party if the current restrictions relating to COVID-19 continue to restrict travel, limit the ability of us or potential partners to negotiate and consummate a transaction in a timely manner, or if the COVID-19 pandemic causes a prolonged economic downturn.
+The extent to which the pandemic impacts our search for a partner will depend on future developments, which are highly uncertain and cannot be predicted, including additional information which may emerge concerning the severity of COVID-19 and the actions to contain COVID-19 or treat its impact, among others.
+If the disruptions posed by the COVID-19 pandemic or other matters of global concern continue for an extensive period of time, our ability to consummate an arrangement may be materially adversely affected.

-If we do not establish sales, marketing and distribution capabilities successfully, either on our own or in collaboration with third parties, we will not be successful in commercializing XPOVIO or any of our drug candidates for which we obtain marketing approval.
+If we do not successfully establish and maintain sales, marketing and distribution capabilities, either on our own or in collaboration with third parties, we will not be successful in commercializing XPOVIO or any of our drug candidates for which we obtain marketing approval.